The Road Less Traveled Part 2

 The man said nothing, simply motioned with his head towards the door.
-Alto made a motion for the others to follow and walked through the door as if he owned the place.
+Alto motioned for the others to follow and walked through the door as if he owned the place.

 Inside was a dimly lit hallway with no doors that opened into a larger room at the end.
 The light from the room ahead filtered through curls of smoke.
 The sounds of voices and music could be heard, emanating from the main room beyond.
 The others followed Alto, Himee taking up a customary position to his right and back about a foot.
 If anybody came at Alto, Himee would be on them in an instant.
 The other two walled shoulder to shoulder behind the Maras.
-Plozin looked every bit the Russian Bratva but Markov looked more like a tourist.
-Alto noticed that Adrian had opened his gaudy shirt a bit revealing just hints of the tattoos that marked him as a Brigadier.
+Plozin looked every bit the Russian Bratva, but Markov looked more like a tourist.
+Alto noticed Adrian had opened his gaudy shirt a bit, revealing just hints of the tattoos that marked him as a Brigadier.
 It was hard to tell how the Russian angle would work.
-The Afghans had spent years fighting the Red Army, it would stand to reason that they would have issues working with Russians, even if they were Russian criminals.
-Alto was sure the Afghan’s had a rich history of being suspicious of anyone.
-First they fought the Russians with U.S. backing and now they fought the U.S. Nobody was on their side really, they were pawns on the world stage as other nations grabbed for resources and positioning.
+The Afghans had spent years fighting the Red Army.
+It would stand to reason that they would have issues working with Russians, even if they were Russian criminals.
+Alto was sure the Afghan's had a rich history of being suspicious of anyone.
+First, they fought the Russians with US backing, and now they fought the US.
+Nobody was on their side.
+They were pawns on the world stage as other nations grabbed for resources and positioning.

 They reached the end of the hallway and stepped into a large room with many tables and booths.
-There was a lit dance floor of sorts in the center of the room and what seemed to be a bar along the right wall.
-A group of men occupied two booths in the far left corner of the room, they were the only people in the place.
+A lit dance floor dominated the room's center and what looked to be a bar along the right wall.
+A group of men occupied two booths in the far left corner of the room.
+They were the only people in the place.
 A man who carried himself with a superior air motioned them over.
-This must be the top dog, Yassin.
+That must be the top dog, Yassin.
 Adrian spotted Yassin as soon as he entered the room.
 Trying not to betray his surprise, he scanned the room for exits and tactical positions.
-He hadn’t realized their contact in Kandahar would be Yassin.
+He hadn't realized their contact in Kandahar would be Yassin.
 He expected him to be at the compound where the drugs were but not in the city.
-It was obvious that our forces in Afghanistan were sorely uninformed on the matter.
-Or maybe they weren’t and a drone had this club in it’s sights right now.
-This was a very dangerous place to be.
+It was apparent that our forces in Afghanistan were sorely uninformed on the matter.
+Or maybe they weren't, and a drone had this club in its sights right now.
+It was a dangerous place to be.